smcck222/Virtual-Beep-Piano/README.md

 ### Virtual Beep Piano

-Used the graphics library and **sound()** function to make a sacrilegious piano when I was 15 because it felt cute and might delete later.
+Used the graphics library and **sound()** function to make a sacrilegious piano when I was 15 because it felt cute might delete later.

 Please play Happy Birthday at my funeral for comedic effect, thanks.